ems-project/elasticms-demo/README.md

 ## Install steps

+Open a terminal and run the following commands:
+- `npm install`: install NPM dependencies
+- `npm run prod`: Build the frontend assets (js, css, ...)
+- `docker-compose up -d`: Start the docker container

 Go to [minio](http://minio.localhost/login) and login with those credentials:
 - user: accesskey
 - password: secretkey
   And create a `demo` bucket.

-Open a terminal and run the following commands:
-- `npm install`: install NPM dependencies
-- `npm run prod`: Build the frontend assets (js, css, ...)
-- `docker-compose up -d`: Start the docker container
+Go back to your console:
 - `./create-admin.sh` or ``
 - `./bootstrap.sh` or ``